Stripe Payment Gateway Integration using PHP

 All provide API to access the payment services via the gateway.
-Stripe is one of the widely used payment gateways among the available options.
-It is popular for doing smooth transactions with credit and debit cards.
+Stripe is one of the most widely used payment gateways among the available options.
+It is famous for doing smooth transactions with credit and debit cards.

 By integrating payment gateway API, we can enable payment options in an application.

-We need to choose a popular payment provider that has a good reputation since it involves real money.
+We need to choose a popular payment provider with a good reputation since it involves real money.
 It is for having professional support and trustworthiness.
 Stripe will be the best option to have guaranteed transactions.

-This article will show how to integrate Stripe payment gateway in a PHP application.
+This article will show how to integrate the Stripe payment gateway into a PHP application.
 It contains an example code to create a one-time payment option in PHP.

 It implements Stripe’s custom form method to allow payment.
 Stripe provides a less code, hosted checkout method for accepting one-time payments.